-In the second semester course, Finance and Banking 1B BC students will explore financial management as it applies to individuals and businesses.
-Topics will include investing your financial resources through the stock market, bonds, mutual funds, savings accounts, and money markets.
-Students will learn to fill out various tax forms and will develop tax planning strategies.
-Through the Stock Market Game (virtual online simulation), students will experience analyzing and trading a \$100,000 stock portfolio.
-Other aspects of business finance such as managing payroll, pricing, sources, and uses of funding, as well as financial planning will be included.
+In the first semester of Business Management & Technology 2A BC, students will explore the American Banking System from the standpoint of the bank and the consumer.
+Topics will include money management strategies, checking account simulations, fundamentals of investing and types of personal and business insurance.
+Students will experience analyzing and trading a \$100,000 stock portfolio through the Stock Market Game (virtual online simulation).
+In the second semester course, Business Management & Technology 2B BC, students will explore financial management.
+Other aspects of business finance, such as managing payroll, pricing, sources and uses of funding, and financial planning, will be included.
+Students will learn how to fill out financial forms using Excel.
 Students will have the opportunity to obtain industry certification in Microsoft Excel.
 This course has been approved to meet the MMC senior year math-related credit requirement.